Crypho/cordova-plugin-scrypt/README.md

 ## Introduction

+[scrypt](http://www.tarsnap.com/scrypt.html) is a password-based key derivation function designed to make it costly to perform hardware attacks on the derived keys.
+While there exist scrypt implentations for the browser in javascript they are extremely slow and impractical for use in mobile apps.

-This plugin is for use with [Cordova](http://incubator.apache.org/cordova/) and allows your application to use the [scrypt](http://www.tarsnap.com/scrypt.html) key derivation function on iOS devices.
+This plugin is for use with [Cordova](http://incubator.apache.org/cordova/) and allows your application to use scrypt on iOS devices using native C code.
 It is based on [libscrypt](https://github.com/technion/libscrypt).

 ### Contents